TerrariumAI/simulation/README.md

 ### Getting Firebase Creds

 If you are trying to run this service locally, you can go [here](https://firebase.google.com/docs/admin/setup) to get a tutorial on generating these keys under the "Add Firebase to your app" section.

+### Proposed method of storing in Redis

+Create an entity at x=079, y=209 with an id=0
+`ZADD entities 0 027099:0`

+Add data to the entity
+`HSET entities.content:0 class agent`

+Query for the entity by position